-Second graders begin to awaken to the human being's dual nature-animal-like in our appetites, and saint-like in our aspirations and potentials.
+Second graders begin to awaken to the human being's dual nature: animal-like in appetite and saint-like in aspirations and potential.
 Our challenge is to make 7- and 8-year-olds comfortable with this duality.

-Waldorf schools actually teach writing before teaching reading, so students may find themselves writing lines from a story they've just seen told by the teacher.
+Waldorf schools actually teach writing before teaching reading, so students may find themselves writing lines from a story they've just heard from the teacher.
 Children learn to write the sounds they hear in their stories: simple consonant-vowel-consonant words from grade one (hop, tap, bit); consonant digraphs (ch, sh, th, wh, ph); or letters at the ends of words (-ed, -er, -ing, -ly, -s).
 The teacher systematically leads the class through the silent e and other long vowel combinations (ee, ea, ie).

 The school pursues a phonics and whole language approach to reading.
 As children learn to read, they're given times of silent reading everyday.

-Second grade introduces the concept of place value with-what else?-a story.
+Second grade introduces the concept of place value with stories.
 This leads naturally into adding and subtracting in columns by carrying and borrowing (or sharing).
 Lessons in division include the concept of a remainder.